| | | |

 that even though many persons “confess” they do so only

 intellectually.
-That is, they confess only the
+That is, they speak only of the

 surface behavior, and they never reach down into that deep unconscious